 There are many ways to open the medicine cabinet inside you.
 Gentle movement, no matter how small, is a pain care treatment.
-Maybe your systems are so sensitized you need to start with imagining movement.
+Maybe your systems are so sensitive that you need to start by imagining movement.
 Maybe you need to spend time finding more peace first.
 Maybe you need to find someone to guide you.
-And maybe the First 5 Steps of Pain Care for Life will be and effective guide for you.
+And maybe the First 5 Steps of Pain Care for Life will be an effective guide for you.
 Movement is not the only answer, but it is one of the most important ones.

 You can change your brain.
-This is not wishful thinking.
-It is science, and we know people can do it even in the most difficult times when the pain is at its most severe.
+This is not wishful thinking, it is science, and we know people can do it even in the most difficult times, when pain is at its most severe.
 Research says that different techniques change your brain in different ways, so you need to try them all to find the best combination for you.

 - Moving with ease

-- Breathing longer smoother and softer
+- Breathing longer, smoother and softer

-- Self compassion, acceptance and love
+- Self-compassion, acceptance and love

 - Mindfulness meditation